bentaro89/RaiseTheBar/README.md

 # HackDartmouth 2021: Raise the Bar

-HellO!
+Hello!
 Our submission for HackDartmouth 2021 is Raise the Bar, a website to measure your proficienty at rapping!

 ## Description